haskell-unordered-containers/unordered-containers/docs/developer-guide.md

 `Full` is just an optimized version of `BitmapIndexed` that allows us faster indexing, faster copying on modification (given that its size is statically know), and lower memory use.

+`Collision` is a special case.
+The previous version used `Collision !Hash !(A.Array (HashMap k v))` instead of `Collision !Hash !(Leaf k v) !(Leaf k v) !(HashMap k v)`.
+As a result, hash-collisions would cause `O(number of collisions)` insertion time.
+Because the currently used hash function is not collision-resistant, it is cheap to make enough collisions to have this cause a denial of service exploit.
+However, we can use the fact that `hashable` supports salted hashing by default to alleviate at least some of this problem.
+In the current version, insertion time is not `O(number of collisions)` but `O(number of consequtive levels of collision)`.
+While this is not better in case all the collisions also collide on all subsequent salts, it is likely that a collision using one salt will not collide again on the next salt, so this approach is faster in the common case of collisions.

 ## Why things are fast